particle-iot/docs/src/content/tutorials/device-cloud/ota-updates.md

 results in maximum control and speed in fleet-wide firmware updates while still avoiding disrupting active devices.

-Check out this graphic for the differences in how Standard vs.
-Intelligent Releases function:
+Previously, Intelligent Firmware Releases were available only to Enterprise customers but are now available to all products including those on the free tier.
+**Standard firmware releases**, the former default, could take up to a week to reach all devices as updates were only delivered when a device did a handshake with the Particle cloud.

+The time to full deployment of a new firmware release is dramatically improved by Intelligent Firmware Releases.

 <img src="/assets/images/standard-vs-intelligent.jpg" class="full-width tall" />

-Previously, Intelligent Firmware Releases were available only to Enterprise customers but now available to all products including those on the free tier.

 ### Release process